 We can’t continue to barge into a city, trampling over local life, just because we’re on a vacation and our time is limited.
 And that’s what’s been happening in Lisbon.
 I see it every day.

-As a travel writer and blogger, I can’t continue to pretend the problem isn’t there and advise you to travel in the low season if you want to avoid the crowds.
+As a travel writer, I can’t continue to pretend the problem isn’t there and advise you to travel in the low season if you want to avoid the crowds.
 No. You should see the crowds and be mindful of what’s happening and ask us (or show us) what can be done.

 Next week, I’ll be attending the Greenfest – Global Green Destinations Event in Cascais as a Green Destinations Ambassador.
 Sustainable tourism goes beyond ecotourism and I want to know how I (we) can save Lisbon from the same fate of other European cities like Barcelona, Venice, Prague, Dubrovnik.